 Here Is The One Simple Tool To Realize Your Dreams:

 Identify them.
 Then write them down.
 It sounds silly, I know.
 But when is the last time you checked in with yourself to ask if you are heading in a direction that makes you happy?

 Here’s the practice:

 Block out an hour or 2 to do this.
-Do a 15-30 minute free write on everything that comes to mind about 2014.
+Do a 15-30 minute free write on everything that comes to mind about your situation.
 Ask yourself:

-- What was downright painful that I’d like to change?
+- What has been downright painful that I’d like to change?

 Don’t filter, screen, manipulate or ignore what comes to mind.
 And for heaven’s sake, don’t show this to anyone!
 It is for your eyes only.
 That way you’ll be sure to be 100% honest.
 Get down on paper the truth about your past year, so you know what you’re working with.

 Go back and highlight, underline, or circle the moments or insights that feel “charged.”
 Charged means there is juice when you read it, either in a positive or negative sense.
 When there is energy around that topic, then highlight it.
 Make a list of these moments on a new piece of paper.